Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 ## 1. Running HiFive functions

-The script [HiCtool_hifive.py](/scripts/HiCtool_hifive.py) is used to run all the six steps needed in order to normalize the data, whose outputs are ``hdf5`` files.
+The function ``run_hive`` of [HiCtool_hifive.py](/scripts/HiCtool_hifive.py) is used to run all the six steps needed in order to normalize the data, whose outputs are ``hdf5`` files.
 For more information about these functions, please see [HiFive’s API documentation](http://bxlab-hifive.readthedocs.org/en/latest/api.html).
 To run these steps execute the following code on the Python or iPython console:
 ```Python
 execfile('HiCtool_hifive.py')
 run_hifive(fend_file='restrictionsites_gc_map_valid.bed',